RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 Worst: Rings of Power (Naughty Dog, 1992)

 An original effort by Naughty Dog (yes, that Naughty Dog), and a surprisingly ambitious one for an early 1990s game, attempting to create an Ultima-style "sim RPG" on the NES.
 A dynamic open world with hundreds of NPCs to talk to, lore to uncover, vehicles to board, numerous characters to recruit and an in-depth tactical combat system.
 The problem is that Ultima was intended for computers - platforms which had considerably higher RAM and graphics processing options and internal hard drives to store data, so they could pull it off; trying to do all of that on a console with 64 KB of RAM and VRAM and no internal storage was a much more daunting task.
 One they did a surprisingly admiral job with, but effort only gets you so far on such limited hardware - the game is very slow and choppy and it's easy to get lost with the extremely limited viewpoint you're afforded.
-It's also not immune to annoying old RPG trappings - you can stumble into a random fight with enemies well above your level and killed minutes into the game, and even later on when your party is well-equipped and trained you can still die pretty easily.
-Dungeons are pretty lengthy and monotonous corridors full of monsters and little else, and the loud and very twangy music gets grating pretty quickly.
+It's also not immune to annoying old RPG trappings - you can stumble into a random fight with enemies well above your level and be killed minutes into the game, and even later on when your party is well-equipped and trained you can still die pretty easily.
+Dungeons are lengthy and monotonous corridors full of monsters and little else, and the loud and twangy music gets grating pretty quickly.
 The eye for detail in its design and writing is laudable, but the Genesis's hardware simply wasn't cut out for this type of game.

 Runner-up: Super Hydlide (T&E Soft, 1990)